UK Prime Minister Theresa May resigns after Brexit failure

-UK Prime Minister Theresa May has announced her resignation today after pressure on her to quit reached a critical level following her failure to win support for her Brexit deal.
+UK Prime Minister Theresa May has announced her resignation today after pressure on her to quit reached a critical point following her failure to win support for her Brexit deal.

-She will step down as leader on June 7.
+The Conservative leader said she would stand down as Tory party leader on June 7.

+"It is now clear to me that it is in the best interests of the country for a new prime minister to lead that effort," said Mrs May.

+"So I am today announcing that I will resign as leader of the Conservative and Unionist Party on Friday the 7th of June."

-The Conservative leader made a statement after meeting with the chairman of the party's key backbench committee in London on Friday morning, local time.
+Her announcement came after she met with the chairman of the party's key backbench committee in London on Friday morning, local time.

-The 1922 committee set the showdown meeting for Mrs May.
+The 1922 Committee set the showdown meeting for Mrs May, who agreed to set a departure timetable rather than face a leadership challenge.

 Mrs May has repeatedly failed to win the UK Parliament's approval for a European Union divorce deal, and this week she faced a mutiny when a senior minister quit and Cabinet colleagues expressed doubts her latest bill would pass.

-Several British media outlets reported that Mrs May would agree to give up the prime minister's post June 10, sparking a Conservative leadership contest.
-She could stay in office as a caretaker prime minister until Tory MPs and members choose a successor.
+Several British media outlets reported that Mrs May would agree to give up the prime minister's post on June 10, sparking a Conservative leadership contest.
+She may then stay in office as a caretaker prime minister until Tory MPs and members choose a successor.

 The humiliating spectacle of the prime minister detailing her departure date follows a toxic response to her latest Brexit plan this week from cabinet colleagues and Conservative MPs.

-Mrs May has previously said she would step aside once a Brexit deal had been passed by parliament, and launched a fresh bid on Tuesday for politicians to vote on it in early June.
+Mrs May has previously said she would step aside once a Brexit deal had been passed by parliament, and launched a fresh bid on Tuesday for politicians to vote on a revised bill in early June.
 The government has now postponed that vote.

 MPs have already overwhelmingly rejected her EU divorce plan, agreed with European leaders last year, three times.

-Her latest proposals, which included giving them the option of choosing to hold a referendum on the deal, prompted a furious reaction among Conservatives.
+Her latest proposals, which included giving them the option of choosing to hold a second referendum on Brexit to agree a deal, prompted a furious reaction among Conservatives.

 Pressure intensified on Mrs May after Andrea Leadsom — one of cabinet's strongest Brexit backers — resigned on Wednesday from her post as the government's representative in parliament.